reugalabf/PoMA/esp32_example/README.md

 1. Configure the Access Point to which the device will connect

-2. Build and flash the example using the tools provided by esp-idf 4.1
+2. Build and flash the example using the tools provided by esp-idf 4.4+ (it was also tested with 5.4)

 3. Create a TCP connection to the device (you have to know the IP and port number) There are many host-side tools which can be used to interact with the TCP server.